dml-cth/deep-machine-learning/Instructions/01_getting_started_with_docker.md

 Run the `pwd` command inside the container:
 ```
-docker run ssy340dml/dml-image:gpu pwd
+docker run -it ssy340dml/dml-image:gpu pwd
 ```
 You will see `/workspace` printed out.
 This is the default path where all processes will start, as configured in the course Docker image.
+The `-it` argument should always be used when running the course Docker container (see more details below).

 Run the `ls -l` command to list the contents of `/workspace` (it should be empty).
 ```
-docker run ssy340dml/dml-image:gpu ls -l
+docker run -it ssy340dml/dml-image:gpu ls -l
 ```

 Run the `ls -l` command once again, but now mounting (mapping) your current directory on the host (`${PWD}` or `"$PWD"`), to the `/workspace` directory inside the container.
 You should now see the contents of the current directory instead.\
 Windows:
 ```
-docker run -v ${PWD}:/workspace ssy340dml/dml-image:gpu ls -l
+docker run -it -v ${PWD}:/workspace ssy340dml/dml-image:gpu ls -l
 ```

 Mac / Linux:
 ```
-docker run -v "$PWD":/workspace ssy340dml/dml-image:gpu ls -l
+docker run -it -v "$PWD":/workspace ssy340dml/dml-image:gpu ls -l
 ```
 **Note:** On some systems there is a (really annoying) issue with mounting a host directory, if the path to it contains any spaces.
 If you receive the error message `docker: invalid reference format` you might be suffering from this problem, although unfortunately this error message could result from a variety of issues.
 The only workaround we know of, is to move to a path without spaces, and do all your work from there.
 The issue is mentioned [here](https://www.reddit.com/r/docker/comments/3p3in6/how_do_you_mount_host_directories_with_spaces_in/) as well.

 Next, read through the list of arguments below, and make sure you understand their behavior and purpose.
-- `-it` (always use if unsure)\
+- `-it` (ALWAYS USE!)\
     This argument (the `-i` and `-t` arguments combined) lets you interact with the container while its process is running.
 Your keyboard strokes will only be received by the process if this argument is proved.
-If no input to the process is required, this argument is actually redundant (i.e. for `cd`, `ls`, `pwd` commands etc.), but it will never cause any harm for you.
+If you forget to pass this argument, you may see the following error messages:\
+    `bash: cannot set terminal process group (-1): Inappropriate ioctl for device`\
+    `bash: no job control in this shell`
 - `-v "$PWD":/workspace` (UNIX) / `-v ${PWD}:/workspace` (Windows)\
     Mount (map) the current directory on the host to `/workspace` inside the container.
 - `-e HOST_USER_ID=$(id -u) -e HOST_GROUP_ID=$(id -g)` (UNIX only)\